 Time is your biggest ally when it comes to saving for retirement.
 All else being equal, an investor who begins plunking down hard-earned savings at 25 has a huge advantage over someone who waits until the age of 40.
 Thanks to the miracle of compound interest, that advantage amounts to far more than just the additional principal the young whippersnapper kicked in.

 Consider this: An investment of $10,000 that earns 10% annually over the course of 40 years will amount to nearly $453,000.
 Over the course of just 25 years, however, that same 10 grand increases to a mere $108,347.

 2. The perfect portfolio is a work in progress.

 As you get older, your timeline and tolerance for volatility change.
 With that in mind, it's crucial to recalibrate your portfolio so that, as retirement approaches, you focus more on preserving the wealth you've built up and intend to live on.

 On that front, getting your equity-to-bond exposure right is a critical calculation, as is ensuring that you're kicking in enough moola each month to fund your future needs.

 You should also ensure that your asset-allocation game plan makes sense on a more granular level.

-For example, a portfolio that features hefty exposure to souped-up growth companies such as Amazon
+For example, a portfolio that features hefty exposure to souped-up companies such as Apple

-But 50-year-olds looking at just 15 (give or take) more years of regular paychecks should be more conservative.
-Bonds, for example, should take up more of their portfolio's pie chart, while their equity exposure should focus mainly on more buttoned-down fare such as Johnson & Johnson
+But 50-year-olds looking at just 15 years of regular paychecks (give or take) should be more conservative.
+Bonds, for example, should take up more of their portfolio's pie chart, while their equity exposure should focus mainly on more buttoned-down fare such as Citigroup

 Whatever you do, don't assume that a buy-and-hold investment philosophy (admirable as it may be) means that your portfolio is a "set it and forget it" entity.
 Pity, for example, the poor equity-heavy retirees who left their jobs for a life of leisure just before the market melted in early 2000.